One of the very first things you should teach your child about being home alone is to only answer phone calls from people they know.

 Make sure you insist to your child that they always stay at home.
-Don't allow them to go into the front yard or even the backyard.
+Don't allow them to go into the front yard or even the backyard, unless you are watching them over.
 As long as you're not home, your child should never wander around the verandah, porch, or garden even if it is very close to your home or seemingly out of sight from strangers.
 The only instance where your child should be allowed to leave the home is in a case of a fire or similar emergency.

 Make sure your child knows how to use the security system you have installed in your home.
 They should know what the alarm means and what to do if they accidentally set it off by opening a door or window, according to home security system experts.

 Tell your child to call you every time he or she arrives home.
 This is a great way to ensure your child is safe and at home when they should be, and it's also an excellent way to reassure your child that they're safe.